About award courses

 How to Apply

-All applications for TAFE SA Award Courses are made online via SATAC .
+All applications for TAFE SA Award Courses are made online.
+Applications are free.

-Refer to the list of important dates for the current or next enrolment period.
+Refer to the list of important dates for the current or next enrolment period, and to the guides below for step-by-step instructions.

 Applications for Non-competitive courses

-While Non-competitive courses can usually be applied for at any time, certain courses may place conditions on how and when they are run.
+While non-competitive courses often remain open throughout an intake cycle, certain courses may place conditions on how and when they are run.
 Controlled admission may apply where:

 - a minimum number of applicants is required to make a course viable for offer.
 If demand for a course is low, TAFE SA reserves the right to withdraw the course and advise applicants of other relevant options

-- the program wants multiple intakes, controlling the enrolment process so a group of applicants begin a course at the same time
+- the program wants multiple intakes, controlling the enrolment process so a group of applicants begins a course at the same time.

 Entry to some courses is competitive.
 This is usually because there are more people applying for a course than there are places available.
 The number of places available may vary from campus to campus, and is determined by the availability of facilities or other resources.